Charles E. Schmidt College of Medicine

 Telemetry - Med/Surg

 Each incoming class of residents will receive BLS/ACLS/PALS (as appropriate) training at our training centers.
-In addition, we have teamed with St. Mary’s Hospital and provide ATLS training as appropriate.
+In addition, we have teamed with St. Mary’s Hospital and provided ATLS training as appropriate.
 The FAU CSSC utilizes a baseline assessment program to identify areas of potential focused education for each class of residents.
 As part of this assessment, the CSSC developed clinical stations utilizing customizable skill station identification and Heart Sound “HARVEY” Simulators to present various clinical findings for a patient.
 The Residents are required to describe the diagnosis and prescribe the next steps in treatment.
 The Residents answered multiple-choice questions regarding each simulated patient.
 In addition, FAU created numerous distinct cases and each PGY 1 - 3 performs an assessment and treats their patient on an individual participant basis.
 Various simulation methods and scenario combinations are used.
 For example: